The following sections give you information and instructions on how to cluster the message broker profile of WSO2 EI.

 Replace the username, password, and database URL of your MySQL environment accordingly.

-WSO2_USER_DBdatabases as follows: (Change the username, password, and database URL as needed for your environment):
+WSO2_USER_DBdatabases as shown below.
+Change the username, password, and database URL as needed for your environment.

 Uncomment or add the following